Spidernaevi/Coursera-Kurs/README.md

 Hi there,

 this is all about creating my own wonderful website.
-I eat vegan food and love my cats.

 so far :]

-still in love /w the kitties <3 ;)